Skip to main content

 3. The Student Experience

-Nine working groups focused on advancing and achieving specific objectives within each area (as outlined below).
-In addition, the Committee continued to collaborate with campus-wide partners on ongoing initiatives that support Thayer students, strengthen community, and bolster health and wellness.
+Nine working groups focused on achieving specific objectives within each of these areas.
+In addition, the D&I Committee continued collaborating with partners across campus on initiatives that support Thayer students, strengthen community, and promote health and wellness.

 Leadership & Accountability